msantos/gen_icmp/README.md

         This function receives a packet from a socket in passive mode.

         The optional Timeout parameter specifies a timeout in milliseconds.
-The default value is infinity .
+The default value is infinity.

     controlling_process(Socket, Pid) -> ok